-Being recognised by your peers for excellence in construction will bring enormous benefits to your business, helping you to attract new clients cement existing relationships and raise your staff morale.
+Gaining this prestigious acclamation, demonstrates achieving excellence in Welsh construction and makes you stand out from the crowd.
+Our awards encompass the whole of the construction sector in Wales and will bring enormous benefits to your business by being recognised by your peers, helping you to attract new clients, cement existing relationships and raise your staff morale.

-Again this year we would like you to consider nominating a Welsh SME although this is not compulsory.
+Again, this year we would like you to consider nominating a Welsh SME although this is not compulsory.
 Welsh construction is underpinned by SMEs and they do not always receive the recognition they deserve.

 Entries will be considered by an independent panel of judges.
-We would also remind you that all shortlisted submissions will be required to present to a panel of independent judges at the beginning of May 2020 in Cardiff, dates to be advised asap.
+We would also remind you that all shortlisted submissions will be required to present online to a panel of independent judges week commencing 14th June 2021, dates to be advised once the shortlist has been announced.